 Jeff Mosteller received a degree in Underwater Technology in September of 1982.
 Since then he has worked in every aspect of hyperbaric medicine, starting at UCSD Medical Center where he rose to become Program Director by age 28.
 Jeff took the very first CHT exam offered in 1991 by the National Board of Diving and Hyperbaric Medical Technologists, passing with distinction and becoming just the 33rd CHT ever.

 Over his 36 year career, Jeff has operated and managed hyperbaric and wound care centers on every level including Level 1 Trauma Units, such as UCSD and Detroit Receiving Hospital with Complex Multiplace Chambers and intensive care capabilities, to small hospital monoplace centers, and is familiar with every type and manufacturer of hyperbaric chambers.
 He has published 16 technical papers on hyperbaric operations and safety.
 In just over 36 years, he has performed or supervised tens of thousands of hyperbaric procedures without a single patient injury more than ear squeeze, and has performed hundreds of treatments for decompression sickness.

 Dr. Sherwin is a Professor of Emergency Medicine at Wayne State University School of Medicine.
 He holds board certifications in Emergency Medicine, Internal Medicine and Undersea and Hyperbaric Medicine.
-Dr. Sherwin serves as the Research Director for Oxford Recovery Center, Sinai Grace Hospital emergency department and also as the Chief Science Officer for Research One at iBio (Wayne State University).
+Dr. Sherwin serves as the Research Director for The Oxford Center, Sinai Grace Hospital emergency department and also as the Chief Science Officer for Research One at iBio (Wayne State University).
 He has extensive experience in hyperbaric oxygen therapy and combines his passion for healing and research to study novel treatments and approaches to patient care.